Sunday, 11 May 2025

-Under the patronage of Our Lady of Sorrows
+Under the protection of Our Lady of Sorrows

 It was in 1843 that two Italian nuns, Sister M. Francesca Parea and Sister Maria Anastasia Samonini, pioneered them and arrived in Loughborough, a town in the English Midlands.